Objective Of ServiceNow Virtual Agent :

 2.Handing Static choice for branching

-As per best practises when you have a decision based on the input i.e. “flow a” when input value is A and “flow b” and input value B.
+As per best practices when you have a decision based on the input i.e. “flow a” when the input value is A and “flow b” and input value B.

-It is recommend to add a default value and its associate ﬂow.
-This would help you handle errors that arise when input has omit due to a condition but the decision was expecting a value.
+It is recommended to add a default value and its associate ﬂow.
+This would help you handle errors that arise when input has been omitted due to a condition but the decision was expecting a value.

 3. Confirmation messages for reference choice

 Most common piVall while using reference choice is ignoring confirmation messages.
-Below scenario should give some detail of impact explained while approving a request.
+The below scenario should give some detail of impact explained while approving a request.

-Above flow is a short flow for approving a request where Show requisitions input show list of approvals requested for logged in user.
-Confirmation message is trigger when show request has only one record (option).
+The flow is a short flow for approving a request where Show requisitions input shows a list of approvals requested for logged-in users.
+A confirmation message is a trigger when a show request has only one record (option).

-In case below when ﬂow runs usually we expect it to prompt circled part above.
+In the case below when ﬂow runs usually expect it to prompt the circled part above.

 But instead when reference choice has only one option to display instead of prompt it asks for confirmation of the option as seen below.

-store_show_request stores option label which needs to see to the user.
-Make changes to confirmation message as below.
+store_show_request stores option label which needs to see by the user.
+Make changes to the confirmation message as below.

-Once above fix applied prompt for confirmation changes as below:
+Once the above fix is applied promptly for conformation changes as below:

 4. Using image Picker for eﬀective communication